iaroslav-ai/cloud-dask/documentation/SetupCloud.md

 4. Copy a few parameters into the 'defaults' folder, into 'ec2_defaults.json'.
 In particular:

-* "ami_image_id": ID of ANI image with docker installed in it.
+* "ami_image_id": ID of AMI image with docker installed in it.
 * "aws_access_key": File name of RSA key that you use to log in to created AWS instances.
 * "aws_key_name": Name of the key as it is in AWS.
 Normally should be